vitessio/website/content/en/docs/13.0/reference/programs/vtctl/generic.md

 #### Example

-<pre class="command-example">ListAllTablets &lt;cell name&gt;</pre>
+<pre class="command-example">ListAllTablets [-keyspace=''] [-tablet_type=&lt;primary,replica,rdonly,spare&gt;] [&lt;cell_name1&gt;,&lt;cell_name2&gt;,...]</pre>

 #### Arguments

-* <code>&lt;cell name&gt;</code> &ndash; Required.
+* <code>&lt;cell_name&gt;</code> &ndash; Optional.
 A cell is a location for a service.
 Generally, a cell resides in only one cluster.
 In Vitess, the terms "cell" and "data center" are interchangeable.
 The argument value is a string that does not contain whitespace.
+This allows you to request server side filtering to exlude tablets in cells not explicitly specified.
+* <code>keyspace</code> &ndash; Optional.
+A keyspace is a logical database.
+This allows you to request server side filtering to exlude tablets not in this keyspace.
+* <code>tablet_type</code> &ndash; Optional.
+A tablet type is one of PRIMARY,REPLICA,RDONLY,SPARE.
+This allows you to request server side filtering to exlude tablets not of this type.

 #### Errors

-* the <code>&lt;cell name&gt;</code> argument is required for the <code>&lt;ListAllTablets&gt;</code> command This error occurs if the command is not called with exactly one argument.
+* An error will be returned if you specify a non-existent cell or an invalid tablet type.

 ### ListTablets